 - You enter the competition online and pay the entry fee, provided you are from a registered UKMT centre.

-- On the Challenge date, your students sit the Challenge under exam conditions.
+- During the Challenge date range your students sit the Challenge under exam conditions, Covid permitting (see above).

-- You post the completed answer sheets back to us.
+- Where relevant, you post the completed answer sheets back to us ASAP.

-- We mark the papers and notify you of the results.
+- We mark the papers and online entries and notify you of the results.

 What happens after the Challenge?